mrandri19/mrandri19.github.io/_posts/2022-06-22-lessons-from-the-american-express-default-prediction-kaggle-competition.md

             To make it work I must implement prediction in chunks as the polars dataframe + dmatrix are too big for memory.
             I am moving to cudf since it seems faster
-            -   TODO(Andrea): Bunch of stuff are float64, why?
-            -   TODO(Andrea): understand and clean code
             -   w/ mean ensemble: 0.793 LB (02-xgb V10)
         -   devicequantiledmatrix, do I need it?
 (Doesn't look like it)
     -   28/06/2022